 - Apply Topical Analgesics for a more localized source.

 Here are suggestions on how to follow these well known & popular remedies

 We all follow these methods from time to time.
-Some of us more diligently than others.
-While some will result in a success story, many will report repeated, unsuccessful attempts.
+Some of us more diligently than others and the results can vary.
 Some will even have success but later experience failure.
-We all have these outcomes in common also.

 These remedies are routinely recommended in the order above.
-As much as it seems sensible, it is for those who prefer to prioritize their treatment this way every time that they experience lower back pain.
+Although sensible, it is for those who mistakenly prefer to prioritize their treatment this way and for every time that they experience lower back pain.

-Most of us will find that although this method is sensible, over time, we will have difficulty adhering to it.
-There are many valid reasons for this.
-We will tend to modify or rewrite the remedy plan because some: do not work well, are too difficult, too expensive, or simply have no effect.
+Most of us will find that we will have difficulty adhering to it.
+There are many valid reasons.
+We tend to modify or rewrite the remedy plan because some: do not work well, are too difficult, too expensive, or simply have no effect.